-Since 2015, Sandia National Labs and Georgia Tech have been collaborating on research and development projects that benefit our nation’s security and engages the next generation of scientists and engineers.
+Since 2015, Sandia National Laboratories and Georgia Tech have been at the forefront of cutting-edge research and development, driving advancements that strengthen national security while shaping the next generation of scientists and engineers.

 View Georgia Tech’s new data dashboard which includes key contributions, milestones, and the significant impact of its expanding partnership with Sandia National Laboratory.